 In reviewing applications that do not include standardized test results, the Admissions Committee will place greater emphasis on other required application credentials, including academic performance, the rigor of coursework, placement in class, personal statements, recommendations, and co-curricular involvement.
 Students who wish to further quantify their academic successes are welcome to submit non-required credentials such as Advanced Placement scores, predicted IB scores, or SAT Subject Test results (if previously taken).

-Honors Program Fall 2021 applicants are required to submit SAT or ACT test scores due to the rigor of STAC's Honors Program.
-Learn More.
+Honors Program applicants are required to submit SAT or ACT test scores due to the rigor of STAC's Honors Program.
+Learn more below.

 Given the many challenges facing high school students during this uncertain time, we hope this news will help to ease stress and concerns for students who have been unable to adequately prepare or register for standardized tests.